josephngugi48/projectmanagement-28012022/README.md.txt

 Running Locally
 * The project is already configured with Laravel, and it is the recommend way to run it locally.
 * The followign services are already configured and available in localhost:.
-Service
-Port
+Service     Port
-MySQL
-3306
+MySQL       3306
-PhpMyAdmin
-80
+PhpMyAdmin  80

+Note:
+- Make sure to update composer if necessary (Use commands: composer install or composer update)
+- Make sure your PC has PHP version 8 installed (You can use the link to download: https://windows.php.net/download/).
+You can check your php version via command: php -v
+- The Application is running on Laravel 8
+-

-* Run below SQL queries to create the system default table items (i.e. Country, Org units, Project Status, Themes, Users, Funds)
+* Run below SQL queries to create the system default table items (i.e. Country, Org units, Project Status, Themes, Users, Funds), incase there is no records
 -- Country:
 INSERT INTO `countries` (`id`, `countryname`, `countrycode`, `created_at`, `updated_at`) VALUES (1, 'GLOBAL', '', NULL, NULL),